‘Cheeky’ Queen laughs at joke during video call with Australians of the Year

 The monarch remarked on the ‘splendid’ technology allowing the virtual call to take place between participants on opposing sides of the world.

-The Queen has held a virtual call with the Australians of Year and the country’s governor-general to commend them on their “marvellous work” as she celebrates her Platinum Jubilee.
+The Queen has held a virtual call with the Australians of Year and the country’s governor-general to commend them on their “marvellous work”.

 The Queen was in a good spirits throughout the meeting, with the award recipients remarking with some surprise on her “cheeky” sense of humour.